ECP-VeloC/VELOC/docs/api.rst

 DESCRIPTION
 '''''''''''

-The function is local to each process.
-Any process that registers memory must call this function.

-This function writes all registered memory regions into the checkpoint.
-The function must be called between ``VELOC_Checkpoint_begin()`` and
+The function writes the memory regions previously registered in memory-based mode to the local checkpoint file corresponding to each process.
+It must be called after beginning the checkpoint/restart phase and before ending it.
-``VELOC_Checkpoint_end()``.

 Close Checkpoint Phase
 ^^^^^^^^^^^^^^^^^^^^^^

 ::

-   int VELOC_Checkpoint_end (
-     IN int success
-     **FIXME** Is there an IN version parameter as well?
-   )
+   int VELOC_Checkpoint_end(IN int success)

 .. _arguments-8:

 ARGUMENTS
 '''''''''

--  **success**: Input flag indicating whether the calling process completed its checkpoint successfully.
+-  **success**: Bool flag indicating whether the calling process completed its checkpoint successfully.

 .. _description-9:

 DESCRIPTION
 '''''''''''

-This function marks end of a checkpoint phase.

-**FIXME: Is the below para correct??**
-Inform VELOC that all files for the current checkpoint are complete (i.e., done writing and closed) and whether they are valid (i.e., written without error).
-A process must close all checkpoint files before calling this function.
-A process should set ``success`` to 1 if either it wrote its checkpoint data successfully or it had no data to checkpoint.
-It should set ``success`` to 0 otherwise.
-VELOC will determine whether all processes wrote their checkpoint files successfully.

-It is collective across the set of processes in the job.
-Within an MPI application, it must be called collectively by all processes within ``MPI_COMM_WORLD``.
+This function ends the checkpoint phase.
+It must be called collectively by all processes within the same checkpoint/restart group.
+The success flag indicates to VeloC whether the process has successfuly managed to write the local checkpoint.
+In synchronous mode, ending the checkpoint phase will perform all resilience strategies employed by VeloC in blocking fashion.
+The return value indicates whether these strategies succeeded or not.
+In asynchornous mode, ending the checkpoint phase will trigger all resilience strategies in the background, while returning control to the application immediately.
+This operation is always succesful.

-Wait for Checkpoint completion
+Wait for Checkpoint Completion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::

-    int VELOC_Checkpoint_wait (
+    int VELOC_Checkpoint_wait()
-    )

 .. _arguments-9: